joyceleehy/HR-SQL-Attrition-Analysis/README.md

 ## Project Overview

-This project analyzes employee attrition using SQL to identify key workforce patterns and potential risk factors affecting employee retention.
+This project uses SQL to analyze employee attrition and identify key workforce patterns that influence employee turnover.

-The analysis focuses on how department, job role, overtime, and income levels relate to employee attrition.
-The goal is to help HR teams understand where turnover risk is highest and support data-driven retention strategies.
+The analysis focuses on the relationship between **department, job role, overtime, and income level** with employee attrition.
+The goal is to help HR teams identify high-risk areas and support data-driven retention strategies.

 ---